Restricted graph Lie algebras in characteristic two: Graphs

 In the geometric realization of the graph $\Gamma$ we will denote the edges in $E$ in the following way, depending on their nature:

-The pair $(V,E)$ is the underlying simple graph of $\Gamma$, and is denoted by $\bar \Gamma$.
-By abuse of language, we call $\Gamma$ a simple graph whenever $D=\emptyset$, and we identify $\Gamma$ and $\bar\Gamma$.
+The pair $(V,E)$ is the underlying simple graph of $\Gamma,$ and is denoted by $\bar \Gamma.$ By abuse of language, we call $\Gamma$ a simple graph whenever $D=\emptyset,$ and we identify $\Gamma$ and $\bar\Gamma.$

-A vertex $v\in V$ of $\Gamma$ is said to be \textbf{central} if it is adjacent to all the other vertices, i.e., $\{v,w\}\in E$, for every $w\in V\setminus\{v\}$.
+A vertex $v\in V$ of $\Gamma$ is said to be \textbf{central} if it is adjacent to all the other vertices, i.e., $\{v,w\}\in E,$ for every $w\in V\setminus\{v\}.$

-The mixed graph $\Gamma$ is said to be \textbf{special} if for all $e\in D$ and all $e'\in E$, if $t(e)\in e'$, then $e'\in D$ with $t(e')=t(e)$.
-This implies that the set of vertices of $\Gamma$ can be partitioned into the two subsets of positive vertices $V_+$ and of negative vertices $V_-$, where all the termini of edges in $D$ lie in $V_-$.
-If the special graph $\Gamma$ has no isolated vertices, then there is a unique choice of this partition.
+The mixed graph $\Gamma$ is said to be \textbf{special} if for all $e\in D$ and all $e'\in E,$ if $t(e)\in e',$ then $e'\in D$ with $t(e')=t(e).$ Consequently, the set of vertices of $\Gamma$ can be partitioned into the two subsets of positive vertices $V_+$ and of negative vertices $V_-,$ where all the termini of edges in $D$ lie in $V_-.$ If the special graph $\Gamma$ has no isolated vertices, then there is a unique choice for this partition.

-Suppose that $\Gamma$ is a special mixed graph with a given partition $V=V_+\cup V_-$; the assignment $\theta(v)=1$ if $v\in V_-$ and $\theta(v)=0$ if $v\in V_+$ is called a \textbf{signature} of $\Gamma$.
-We define the \textbf{cone} $\nabla_\theta(\Gamma)=(V',E',D',o',t')$ as the mixed graph containing $\Gamma$ with and In particular, the tip $z$ of the cone is a central vertex.
+Suppose that $\Gamma$ is a special mixed graph with a given partition $V=V_+\cup V_-$; the assignment $\theta(v)=1$ if $v\in V_-$ and $\theta(v)=0$ if $v\in V_+$ is called a \textbf{signature} of $\Gamma.$ We define the \textbf{cone} $\nabla_\theta(\Gamma)=(V',E',D',o',t')$ as the mixed graph containing $\Gamma$ with and In particular, the tip $z$ of the cone is a central vertex.

-Recall from \cite{sb_droms} that a mixed graph $\Gamma$ is a \textbf{mixed Droms graph} if $\Gamma$ is a special mixed graph without induced subgraph of the form and its underlying simple graph $(V,E)$ does not contain any induced subgraph that is either a square graph $C_4$ or a path on four vertices $P_4$.
-Equivalently, by \cite[Prop.
-2.14]{sb_qw}, $\Gamma$ is a mixed Droms graph if, and only if, it belongs to the smallest class of special mixed graphs containing the singleton mixed graph with any signature, and that is closed under the coning construction and the disjoint union.
+\begin{defin}[see \cite{sb_cq}] A mixed graph $\Gamma$ is a \textbf{mixed Droms graph} if $\Gamma$ is a special mixed graph without an induced subgraph of the form and its underlying simple graph $(V,E)$ does not contain any induced subgraph that is either a square graph $C_4$ or a path on four vertices $P_4.$ \end{defin} Equivalently, by \cite[Prop.
+2.14]{sb_qw}, $\Gamma$ is a mixed Droms graph if and only if it belongs to the smallest class of special mixed graphs containing the singleton mixed graph with any signature, and that is closed under the coning construction and the disjoint union.
+By a simple Droms graph, we will mean a mixed Droms graph with no directed edges.